AlexandrSandakov/OnixTestDashboardApp/README.md

 -   Keep your Laravel project and Filament package updated to the latest versions.

 -   Feel free to customize and elaborate on each step based on your specific deployment process.

+## For Testing Purposes

+We have created Adminstrator and Guest user accounts

+Adminstrator have full access to dashboard when Guest user can only view books tab in the admin dashboard.